The Guide to the Wallis and Futuna Languages: Wallisian and Futunan

 Wallisian and Futunan Words and Phrases to Know

-Here are some words and phrases to try out…
+With all of the above in mind, here are some words and phrases to try out…

 Basic Phrases in Wallisian and Futunan